patricknoir/btc_sdk/docs/base/EllipticCurves.md

 There are a few mathematical operations that you can perform on points on the elliptic curve.
 The main two operations are `double()` and `add()`, and these can then be combined to perform `multiply()`.

-These operations are the building blocks of elliptic curve cryptography, and they are used for generating `public keys` and signatures in ECDSA.
+These operations are the building blocks of elliptic curve cryptography, and they are used for generating `public keys` and signatures in ECDSA:

 - Modular Inverse
 - Double